Video: Pectineus muscle (3D)

-Functions and anatomy of the pectineus muscle shown with 3D model animation.
+You are watching a preview.
+Go Premium to access the full video: Anatomy and functions of the pectineus muscle shown with 3D model animation.

 Hello everyone!
 This is Joao from Kenhub, and on this tutorial, we will be looking at the anatomy and functions of the pectineus muscle – the muscle which you can now see isolated on the screen.
 Before we’ll look at the functions and movements of the pectineus muscle, let’s first look at its anatomy.

 As you can see here on the image, the pectineus muscle is a flat, quadrilateral-shaped muscle which extends from the anterior aspect of the pelvis to the posteromedial aspect of your thigh bone or femur.
 Although sometimes considered to lie within the anterior compartment of the thigh, the pectineus muscle is functionally considered to be one of the adductor muscles of the thigh, which are also known as the hip adductors.

 The adductors of the thigh are a group of six muscles which are located in the medial compartment of the thigh along with the obturator externus muscle.
 The adductor muscles of the thigh are arranged in three layers.
 The pectineus muscle along with the neighboring adductor longus muscle are the most anterior.
 Unlike the other adductors of the thigh, the pectineus muscle is innervated by the femoral nerve seen here highlighted in green on this image – the femoral nerve which originates in the lumbar plexus; in this case, specifically, the anterior rami of the second and third lumbar nerves.

 I would like to add that the pectineus muscle can also occasionally be innervated by a branch of the obturator nerve.
 When we isolate the pectineus muscle, we see that it originates from the anterior aspect of the superior ramus of the pubis specifically at the site known as the pecten ossis pubis or pectineal line of the pubis.